 READ MORE ABOUT OUR TEAM HERE.

-We believe our power as organizers is rooted in two connected skills -- the ability to communicate our values and to build teams that last.
-Whether teams need support with developing leadership or strategy, structure or tactics, systems and processes, or practices of inclusivity, collaboration, and self-care -- we can tailor an interactive workshop that gives organizers the time and space to consider their challenges and work collectively to address them.
+LEADERSHIP DEVELOPMENT: We believe our power as organizers is rooted in two connected skills -- the ability to communicate our values and to build teams that last.
+Whether teams need support with developing leadership or strategy, structure or tactics, systems and processes, or practices of inclusivity, collaboration, and self-care -- we can work with you to tailor an interactive workshop that gives organizers the time and space to consider their challenges and work collectively to address them.

 COACHING HOUSE PARTIES

-We are offering a limited number of two hour Coaching House Party sessions, focused on electoral work for the midterms, specifically tailored for your small group in a living room near you.
-We aim to help you learn, incorporate, and improve upon field-proven best practices so you can do your most effective work.
+Tailored for your small group in a living room near you, these house parties can help you learn, incorporate, and improve upon field-proven best practices so you can do your most effective work.
 We know first-hand the real, on-the-ground impacts of getting a group together with a supportive coach to talk shop, learn from one another, and come away with creative ideas, new skills, and renewed energy.

 No matter where you are on your path - rookie or old hand, team formed or forming - we’ll meet you there and focus on your unique needs, opportunities, and goals.
 Areas of focus include: